caged/osm-building-import/readme.md

 * **Consider raw source data immutable.** All tables created in the bootstrap process should be considered immutable so we always have a clean data set to work from without having to rebootstrap.
-* **Never rename properties or change values during the import/download process.**  There are two exceptions.
+* **Never rename properties or change values during a bootstrap operation.**  There are two exceptions.
 You should transform all geometry data to EPSG:4326, and you can filter which properties are retained.
 However, you should never exclude records from raw data during the import/download process.